 Marantz has done well to maintain consistency across the connections on offer, with the DAC, headphone output and phono stage all proving strong.
 Over coaxial, a little clarity and precision is sacrificed, but the fullness and dynamism remain intact.
 We prefer the slow roll-off filter (indicated by a blue LED) for its slight edge in exactness and naturalness over the warmer, more rounded sharp roll-off, signified by a purple LED.

 That performance reveals itself through the phono stage and 6.3mm front-panel headphone output, too – it’s cohesive and punchy, but falls a little short of the clarity and sparkle offered through the line-level.

-As we concluded upon first hearing the PM6006 UK Edition, we wish Marantz’s engineers the best of luck in squeezing out even more performance next time round.
+We wish Marantz’s engineers the best of luck in squeezing out even more performance next time round.

 - Sound 5

 See all the What Hi-Fi?
 Awards 2022 winners